3F/web.vsSBE/_doc/Examples/Version/Manually.md

 ```
 [etc.,](https://gist.github.com/3F/f54ad9736a9cbb984785)

-### What about .vsixmanifest & other static files
+### What about static files

+For example, for **.vsixmanifest** *(it used for [VSPackages /VSIX Package](https://msdn.microsoft.com/en-us/library/bb166424.aspx))* is a little harder than above to simply manage of versions...
-For **.vsixmanifest** ([VSPackages /VSIX Package](https://msdn.microsoft.com/en-us/library/bb166424.aspx)) *and similar*, it's a little harder...
-We can't use this directly as above, therefore we may update this only as replacement, for example:
+We can't use this directly as above, therefore we may update it only as replacement, for example:

 ```{{site.sbelang1}}
 #[IO replace.Regexp("source.extension.vsixmanifest", "<Version>[0-9.]+</Version>", "<Version>#[var number]</Version>")]